Property Taxes and Fees

 - Conservation Use Penalty: If a landowner has property that is currently classified under Conservation Restriction Assessment and develops or puts the land to a use which violates its restricted classification, the landowner will be subject to a penalty.
 Additionally, such developed land will no longer qualify for Conservation Restriction Assessment and a tax penalty is applied.
 Amount due is twice the amount of taxes saved for the years the property was under conservation use.

-Property tax bills are usually due 60 days from the date of mailing.
-The due date may be adjusted if it falls on a weekend or holiday.
+Property tax bills are usually due at least 60 days from the date of mailing.